-For your Honors Senior Capstone Project, you must clarify precisely what additional Honors contribution you are adding to the group project; this section should demonstrate how you will engage with the project on a deeper level than your non-Honors classmates.
+Research begins with the identification of a disciplinary problem needing a solution, an unanswered question, or a claim needing proof.
+Because the Engineering Senior Design project is a group effort, a brief description of the overall project is necessary.
+For your Honors Senior Project, you must clarify precisely what your individual contribution to the group project will be; demonstrating how you will engage with the project on a deeper level than your non-Honors classmates.
 Just as you have done for many of your Honors contract courses, ask yourself, "What makes my contribution to the project worthy of Honors credit?"
+Consider the following examples: